phoenixframework/phoenix/H_ecto-models.md

     user = User |> Repo.get(id) |> Repo.preload [:videos]
     render conn, "show.json", user: user end
-  # other stuff
+. . .
 end
 ```
-Notice the Repo.preload/2 function.
-Because we declared a relationship in user, %User{} will now contain a videos property which starts out as an unloaded relationship.
-In order to properly display it in render, you'll need to tell Ecto to preload the field.
-Note that Repo.preload is smart enough to work on just one model or collection of them.
+Notice the `Repo.preload/2` function.
+Because we declared a relationship in `HelloPhoenix.User`, `%User{}` will now contain a videos property which starts out as an unloaded relationship.
+In order to properly display it in `render`, we'll need to tell Ecto to preload the field.
+Note that `Repo.preload/2` is smart enough to work on just one model or collection of them.

 ### Integrating Ecto into an Existing Application